Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 k-FTRS(v) if for any set F of k edge failures, the following condition holds: v is reachable from s in G\F if and only if v is reachable from s in G0\F

+The algorithm implemented runs in O(2kmn) time and for any given integer k ≥ 1, and any given directed graph G on n vertices, m edges and a designated source vertex s, computes a k-FTRS for G with at most 2 kn edges.
+Moreover, the in-degree of each vertex in this k-FTRS is bounded by 2 k.

 ![kftrs_alg](https://user-images.githubusercontent.com/25777650/151420102-046bbf84-4fa3-4092-b360-0bf5be608a1c.png)